Sylvia Luke: 2023 Maui and Hawaii Island Fires

-Hawai'i–South Korea relations
+Hawaiʻi–South Korea relations

 Lt.
 Gov. Sylvia Luke, Adm.
 John C. Aquilino, Commander U.S. Indo-Pacific Command, Seo Young, Consul General of the Republic of Korea, and Bob Imose, Korean War veteran, salute after a wreath laying at the 73rd Korean War Commemoration Ceremony at the National Memorial Cemetery of the Pacific at Punchbowl.
 The event also marked 70 years of the U.S.-ROK Alliance.

-As a Korean immigrant and the first American of Korean heritage elected to a statewide office, Luke participates in events that recognize and promote the bilateral ties between the Republic of Korea and both Hawai'i and the United States.

-Luke met with the Chair of the South Korean National Assembly's intelligence committee in December 2022.
-She also spoke at an event hosted by the Consulate General of Korea, "Korea Matters for Hawai'i/Hawai'i Matters for Korea."
+Luke has used her position as a Korean immigrant and the first Korean American elected to a statewide office to promote bilateral ties between the Republic of Korea and both Hawaiʻi and the United States.
+In December 2022, Luke met with the intelligence committee Chair of the South Korean National Assembly and spoke at an event hosted by the Consulate General of Korea.

 On August 19, 2023, the South Korean government and Consul General Lee Seo Young worked with Luke to donate $2 million USD for Maui fire disaster relief.

+Bribery case

+On January 20, 2022, then-Representative Luke was reported to have attended a dinner alongside Representative Ty Cullen with a lobbyist and his stepdaughter, in which Luke received $10,000.
+Though not having reported the money until February 2026, she attempted to return the money in March 2022 following a guilty plea by Cullen and Senator Jamie Kalani English for accepting bribes.
+Luke claimed the missed report as an error by her staff.

+On March 27, 2025, Honolulu Civil Beat reported on an improperly redacted court filing that detailed a lawmaker accepting $35,000 on January 20, 2022, following a recording made by Cullen for the Federal Bureau of Investigation.

+Attorney General Anne E. Lopez launched an investigation into the $35,000 in late January 2026, later identifying Luke as the target of a bribery investigation.
+On April 19, 2026, Luke withdrew her candidacy for reelection as Lieutenant Governor amid the scandal.
+Governor Josh Green canceled his trip to Washington D.C. as to "ensure steady leadership for our state during this time".

+On April 23, 2026, it was announced that Luke would take an unpaid leave of absence and state comptroller Keith Regan would assume her constitutional duties.

+On July 24, 2026, an Oʻahu grand jury indicted Luke and four others on charges of conspiracy to commit bribery, bribery by a public servant, and falsifying candidate committee reports in connection with the state attorney general's investigation into Hawaiʻi's COVID-19 community testing program run by lobbyist Toby Solidum.
+Luke surrendered to authorities, posted bail, and, through her attorneys, denied the allegations.
+Following the indictment, on July 25, 2026, Governor Josh Green called on Luke to resign.